Statistics of Feynman amplitudes in $\phi^4$-theory: Distribution of periods

 where the second summand is listed in \cref{tab:aut}.
 Furthermore, the standard deviation can be obtained from the mean and $C_2$ according to \cref{C2_std}.
 We computed the central moments (\cref{def:central_moments}) for the distribution of $\ln \period$, both with and without symmetry factors, results are again reported in \cref{tab:log_means}.
 The median and quantile boundaries of $\ln \period$ can be reconstructed from \cref{tab:means,tab:means_Aut}.

 \Cref{fig:histograms_logP} shows the normalized distribution of the logarithm of the period for $L=13$ loops.
 Comparing to \cref{fig:histograms_comparison}, we see that the influence of symmetry factors is much more pronounced for $\ln \period$ than for $\period$.
-Although, at 13 loops, already 84\% of all symmetry factors are unity (see \cref{tab:aut}), their presence significantly alters the distribution of $\ln \period $ for small values.
+Although, at 13 loops, already 84\% of all symmetry factors are unity (see \cref{tab:aut}), their presence significantly alters the distribution for small values of $\ln \period $.

-As anticipated, the parameters in \cref{tab:log_means} indicate that the shape of the distribution of $\ln \period$ differs considerably whether the symmetry factor is taken into account or not.
+The parameters in \cref{tab:log_means} indicate that the distribution of $\ln \period$ differs considerably whether the symmetry factor is taken into account or not.
 In particular, for $L\leq 12$, the skewness for the symmetry-weighted periods is negative, reflecting a tail to the left of the distribution, caused by symmetry factors.
-For larger loop orders, the difference between the two distributions becomes smaller and the variance seems to converge to a value $C_2 \approx 25 \cdot 20^{-4}$.
+For larger loop orders, the difference between the two distributions becomes smaller and the normalized variance seems to converge to a value $C_2 \approx 25 \cdot 20^{-4}$.
 The skewness and the kurtois, on the other hand, seem to grow with loop order, albeit less quickly as for the non-logarithmic period in \cref{tab:means,tab:means_Aut}.

 From the present data, we can not decide whether the higher moments stay finite as $L\rightarrow\infty$, but it seems plausible that the limiting distribution at least has finite variance.
 This has important consequences for sampling since it allows to estimate the uncertainty of the sample mean as outlined in \cref{sec:statistics}.
 Unfortunately, a reliable mean and uncertainty of the distribution of $\ln \period$ does not directly translate to a mean of the distribution of $\period$.